-What’s inside: A simple, 3-step approach to stop temper tantrums before they get out of control.
+What’s inside: A simple, 3-step approach to that will stop temper tantrums in seconds – before things get out of control.
+Call it positive parenting, call it a parenting hack, call it what you like…this WORKS!

 “What the heck did I get myself into?!”